Arlula/nodejs-core-sdk/README.md

  - `point(long, lat)` ----------------------> set the center point of your area of interest with its latitude and longitude
  - `boundingBox(west, north, east, south)` -> set a bounding box containing your area of interest by its cardinal boundaries

-Additionally, if you're only interested in results of a certain resolution, you can specify a maximum resolution for search results.
+Additionally, if you're only interested in results of a certain ground sample distance, you can specify a maximum GSD for search results.
-You can specify a resolution in meters/pixel, or use the labels of predefined common resolutions in the `Resolution` enumeration
+You can specify a GSD in meters/pixel, or use the labels of predefined common sample distances in the `GroundSampleDistance` enumeration

 ```
-import { Resolution } from "@arlula/core/archive/search-request";
+import { GroundSampleDistance } from "@arlula/core/archive/search-request";

-req.setMaximumResolution(Resolution.high)
+req.setMaximumGSD(GroundSampleDistance.high)
 // or
-req.setMaximumResolution(3)
+req.setMaximumGSD(3)
 ```

 Results can also be filtered by the imagery source, or properties such as